Licensing & Terms

 - Admin panel & block editor

-- Free for non-commercial
+- Free for non-commercial use

-- License for business use
+- Commercial license required for business

 Fleet